Trail of the Cedars

 |Parking Lot Longitude||-113.81923|

 Being situated on the eastern edge of the maritime climate of the Pacific Northwest, the Lake McDonald Valley also marks the extreme eastern limits for western hemlocks and red cedars.
 The humidity in this valley allows the cedars to grow to heights of 100 feet, and diameters of 4 to 7 feet.
-Some of the trees in this area are more than 500 years old.
+Some of the trees in this area are estimated to be more than 500 years old.

 At roughly the half-way point you'll reach the highlight of the trail, a footbridge over Avalanche Creek that provides commanding views of the lower Avalanche Gorge.